ErinTomorri/automatic-tiktok-reddit-content-creator/README.md

 1. get reddit cookies and tiktok
 2. goto main and run
-3. the video will be downloaded
+3. the video will be downloaded into the rendered folder
+4. upload the tiktok manually
+5.